Soojin-Lee0819/connectionsLab/Project2/README.md

 **Reflection***

 From the ideation stage to design, and production, this project was a lot of fun.
-Since there was plentiful room for creativity, it gave me freedom to make something original, and unique using the skills I have acquired for the last 10 weeks.
+Since there was plentiful room for creativity and experiment it gave me freedom to make something original, and to create something unique using the skills I have acquired for the last 10 weeks.
 I am proud that I was able to code this with Alia as a team.
-Coding together means we need to be constantly communicating and communicating effectively.
+Coding together means that we need to be constantly communicating and communicating effectively.
+We used github to work together.
 Before we push our files to github, we always made sure we give each others a heads up and planned ahead to avoid working on the same file.
-This project was convenient since it has many rooms with separate games.
+This project was convenient since it has many rooms with separate games - we would dedicate to work on certain rooms and swap the roles.
+However, since index.js file is shared across four games, it was messed up for several times.

 Although we have spent a lot of efforts to this game, two weeks was not enough to fine-tune the UI of the game and the graphics.